 You can deactivate an instance with the ftdeli command.
-Deactivating an instance in this manner only removes the instance from the openFT instance management.
+Deactivating an instance in this manner only removes the symbolic link in the local /var/openFT directory.
 The instance file tree is not changed.

-Setting up an instance
+• Setting up an instance

 You can select the openFT instance you want to work with using the ftseti command.